 In July of 2019, the circuit court held a dispositional hearing.
-The circuit court found that petitioner's parental fitness evaluation "reveal[ed] her to be in denial of the conditions giving rise to the [p]etition and of her chronic and substantial deficits as a caretaker generally and particularly as to" A.H.
-Ultimately, the evaluator concluded that "there is no reason to believe [petitioner] will make the changes necessary to overcome the conditions of her abuse and neglect of [A.H.] and she is only making an effort to show minimal compliance with the terms and conditions of her improvement period to end the scrutiny" brought on by the abuse and neglect proceedings.
-The circuit court heard further testimony from the DHHR that A.H. expressed a desire not to visit with petitioner or the mother.
-According to a DHHR employee, petitioner "instigates conflict between the two children" and A.H. is intimidated by petitioner.
-The circuit court further found that A.H. "is at significant risk of further abuse and neglect and of physical and emotional harm" by petitioner.
+The circuit court found that when petitioner submitted to a parental fitness evaluation, she "denied abusing and/or neglecting either child."
+Ultimately, the evaluator concluded that "there is no reason to believe [petitioner] will make sincere long-term changes to become protective toward [A.H.] and is likely only performing minimal compliance to end the scrutiny" brought on by the abuse and neglect proceedings.
+The evaluator also concluded that petitioner "reported having no bond" with A.H. and that "her view of him was 'very negative."
+This resulted in the evaluator's prognosis of "extremely poor" for petitioner's improvement.
+Despite having been involved in the proceedings for three years and having received extensive services, the evaluator highlighted that petitioner "remains unable or unwilling to confront and substantially overcome her parental deficiencies."
+The circuit court heard further testimony from the DHHR that A.H. expressed a desire not to visit with petitioner or her wife.
+The circuit court further found that A.H. "is at significant risk of further abuse and neglect and of physical and emotional harm" by petitioner's wife, but that petitioner "has demonstrated that she is either unwilling or unable to assure the safety of her son . . . and to protect him from abuse, neglect or harm."
 This was based, in part, upon both petitioner and her wife testifying at an earlier hearing that "the only improvement they needed to make in their parenting was to watch their children 24/7 and den[ying] any other deficiencies."
 Because there was no reasonable likelihood petitioner could substantially correct the conditions of abuse and neglect and because the children's welfare required it, the circuit court terminated petitioner's parental rights.2 It is from the dispositional order that petitioners appeal.